GMDPG98/curso_em_video/README.md

 I will finish the whole list of exercises and start the another Worlds of Python to achieve a confortable zone with the language.

 Actually i just know the basics of the basics, but i'll continue to learn more.

+## Achieved Skills

+Here some of the skills that i learned with this exercises:

+- Creation and configuration of a venv in Pycharm IDE;

+- Deal and work with modules in Python;

+- Deal and work with imports and libraries;

+- Work with datatypes and conversion;